MRPHarris/CS3/README.md

 ### Package framework

-A single function is exported from this package, `per_eem_ssc`.
-This function compares a PARAFAC component with constituent EEM spectra at the target component peak wavelength position.
-Four corrections are optionally applied during this operation:
+This package operates almost entirely around a single function, `per_eem_ssc`.
+This function compares one or more PARAFAC components with constituent EEM spectra at the target component peak wavelength position.
+This provides a way to meaningfully evaluate the way in which a PARAFAC model minimises residuals on a per-component basis.
+It is particularly useful at diagnosing under-fitting.

+Four corrections are applied during this operation:

 1)  Spectral correction.
 During spectral correction, the contribution from non-target components is subtracted from the sample spectra